aurorascharff/next15-account-selector/STEPS.md

 - Update the toast code to use response.error.
 Test it.
 It still works!
 - Replace router.refresh with revalidatePath inside the server function, so that the page is revalidated and the new account and data is fetched from the server.
 Remove router.

-## (Showcase and use new toast implementation)

-- I want to improve the out of sync toast.
-It's actually triggering when the response comes back but before the UI has updated in the dashboard.
-And in addition, this toast doesn't work across page navigations.
-For example if I want a success toast after deleting an item, that would be a problem.
-- I'm gonna try an implementation that Ryan Toronto shared on build ui, utilizing cookies to trigger toasts from the server side.
-And they work across page navigations.
-- Replace Toaster from sonner with custom Toaster component in layout.tsx.
-Showcase implementation.
-Server side.
-I'm still testing this, so it might change in the future.
-This is just a demo.

-## (Move toast code to server function)

-- For these toasts, I'm actually using an implementation that Ryan Toronto shared on build UI, utilizing cookies to trigger toasts from the server side.
-I won't get into the details of this implementation, but it's a nice way to handle toasts in a server function.
-And they work across page navigations.
-- We can actually move the toast code from AccountSelector, trigger toast from the server function, error and success.
-- This is nice because it's here on the server we know what the result of the action is and have all the information.
-And it works across page navigations.
-- Delete toasts from handleSwitchAccount.
-Still works.

 ## Add useOptimistic for the optimistic update

 - What about the current setState optimistic update here.
 It adds this additional code with this manual rollback.
 Imagine if we had more logic, the rollback would get increasingly complex.